fll-pigeons/gamechangers/docs/micropython.md

     --->
     * Note:remember to call robot.reset() before using robot.distance() as a test in a loop

-   * Right-hand Spin Turn Using Gyro
+   * Spin Turn Using Gyro - Right Turn Only

     ```
     gyro_sensor = GyroSensor(Port.S3)